-The Australian Pipelines and Gas Association Ltd (APGA) is the peak body representing Australasia’s pipeline infrastructure, with a focus on gas transmission, but also including transportation of other products, such as oil, water, slurry and CO2.
+The Australian Pipelines and Gas Association Ltd (APGA) is the peak body representing Australasia’s pipeline infrastructure, with a focus on gas transmission, but also including transportation of other products, such as oil, water and slurry.
 Our members include constructors, owners, operators, advisers, engineering companies and suppliers of pipeline products and services.

 APGA has been based in Canberra since January 1998 and has developed a strong presence and profile.
 APGA manages and promotes an annual Convention and Trade Exhibition as well as a comprehensive program of seminars, luncheons and dinners.
 APGA also provides information on, and promotes the interests of, the pipeline industry through public presentations, newspaper feature articles, editorial comment in The Pipeliner and other publications, media releases as well as a regular Executive Brief to members.